haoyanlgd/cse15l-lab-reports/index.md

     ![Image](lsargtofile.PNG)

 Note:
     Shows the directory to the file.
-It will only show the file because the file is not a directory and there is nothing more down there.
+It does not produce an error because when inputing a file name to LS, it will act as a filter to find that file in that directory to display it if it exists.
+Or else it will just result in an error.